echiweshe/genai-agent-3d/genai_agent_project/README.md

-# GenAI Agent for 3D Modeling, Scene Generation, and Animation
+# GenAI Agent - 3D Scene Generation Framework

-This project implements a modular AI agent architecture for 3D modeling, scene generation, and animation using Blender.
-It integrates various tools including SceneX, SVG processing, and more into a unified system controlled through natural language instructions, powered by local LLMs via Ollama.
+A framework for AI-driven 3D scene generation, integrating large language models with Blender and other 3D tools.

 ## Architecture